Survivor Anthology Project

 - Text ONLY: .doc/.docx, .pdf, .txt files

-- Prose submissions should be double spaced; 12pt font in Times New Roman or similar type.
+- Prose submissions preferred formatting: Double spaced; 12pt font in Times New Roman or similar type.

-- Poetry submissions should be single spaced; 10-12pt font in Times New Roman, Georgia, or similar.
+- Poetry submissions preferred formatting: Single spaced; 10-12pt font in Times New Roman, Georgia, or similar.

 - Visual artwork (including hybrid pieces with text): .jpg/jpeg, .png, .pdf files